Stephenabcba/mern/react/notes.md

   - we will need to modify the constructor to initialize state
   - to access state, we can use `this.state.stateVar`
   - to modify state, we will need to utilize `this.setState({stateVar: "newStateVal"})`
-    - changing state variables using reassignment will not work
+    - changing state variables directly using reassignment will not work
+  - React sometimes "pools" state manipulation statements
+    - attempting to access the state after `setState` may not return the correct state values
+      - accessing the state as a call back function of `setState` ensures that we get the right state
+    - changing the same state twice in one action may result in unexpected/unwanted interactions
   - to toggle state, we can create an if statement to perform different actions depending on state
     ``` js
     class MyComponent extends Component {